 Translators, editors, local publishers needed.
 Why not use the framework and incorporate your own photos and local examples.

-Please complete the form on page 223 or make contact in any way convenient: post, email, fax or telephone.
+Please complete the form on page 223, complete the online forms on www.communityplanning.net or make contact in any way convenient: post, email, fax or telephone.

 All communication to: